StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 ::: footnotes
 ^1^ In order to determine the inner and outer query, interpret the query graph as projects with specific employees as members.

+^2^ The values which participate as conditions in the outer query
 :::